cnabio/duffle/docs/200-duffle.md

 For thin images, it will (if necessary) pull the dependent images from a registry and load them into the local Docker/Moby daemon.

+## Rewriting repository references with `duffle rewrite`

+The `duffle rewrite` command will update image repository references within a bundle.

 ## Passing Parameters into the Invocation Image

 CNAB includes a method for declaring user-facing parameters that can be changed during certain operations (like installation).
 Parameters are specified in the `bundle.json` file.
 Duffle processes these as follows: